aosp-mirror/platform_external_sonivox/README.md

 # Fork of the AOSP 'platform_external_sonivox' project to use it outside of Android

-This project is a fork of the AOSP project 'platform_external_sonivox', including a CMake based build system to be used not on Android, but on any other computer Operating System.
-You may find and use the libraries with pkg-config or the find_package() cmake command.
+This project is a fork of the Android Open Source Project 'platform_external_sonivox', including a CMake based build system to be used not on Android, but on any other computer Operating System.
+Google licensed this work originally named Sonivox EAS (Embedded Audio Synthesis) from the company Sonic Network Inc. under the terms of the Apache License 2.0.

 There is neither MIDI input nor Audio output facilities included in the library.
 You need to provide your own input/output.